JacoaFur/Rebels_HiDream-01_Image_Dev_NODES/README.md

 steps: 20-30 is the recommended sweet spot.

-cfg: Keep between 2.5 - 4.0.
-Higher CFG combined with heavy styling tags can cause "deep-fried" or crushed-shadow artifacts due to the literal pixel-rendering nature of the model.
+cfg: Keep at 0.0 Higher CFG combined with heavy styling tags can cause "deep-fried" or crushed-shadow artifacts due to the literal pixel-rendering nature of the model.

-shift: Keep at 6.0
+shift: Keep at 3.0

 scheduler name

-default: Standard sampling.
+MUST USE:

 flash: Injects specific noise profiles.
 Note: The noise_scale_start, noise_scale_end, and noise_clip_std parameters only apply if the scheduler is set to flash.